FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

 * `minimum_password_age` - (Optional)
     - `seconds` - (Optional) The password minimum age in seconds.
 When enabled FusionAuth will not allow a password to be changed until it reaches this minimum age.
 Required when systemConfiguration.minimumPasswordAge.enabled is set to true.
     - `enabled` - (Optional) Indicates that the minimum password age is enabled and being enforced.
+* `multi_factor_configuration` - (Optional)
+    - `authenticator` - (Optional)
+        * `enabled` - (Optional) When enabled, users may utilize an authenticator application to complete a multi-factor authentication request.
+This method uses TOTP (Time-Based One-Time Password) as defined in RFC 6238 and often uses an native mobile app such as Google Authenticator.
+    - `email` - (Optional)
+        * `enabled` - (Optional) When enabled, users may utilize an email address to complete a multi-factor authentication request.
+        * `template_id` - (Optional) The Id of the email template that is used when notifying a user to complete a multi-factor authentication request.
+    - `sms` - (Optional)
+        * `enabled` - (Optional) When enabled, users may utilize a mobile phone number to complete a multi-factor authentication request.
+        * `messenger_id` - (Optional) The messenger that is used to deliver a SMS multi-factor authentication request.
+        * `template_id` - (Optional) The Id of the SMS template that is used when notifying a user to complete a multi-factor authentication request.
 * `name` - (Required) The unique name of the Tenant.
 * `password_encryption_configuration` - (Optional)
     - `encryption_scheme` - (Optional) The default method for encrypting the User’s password.